Abernathy Field Station

 Rossin Campus Center

 Rossin Campus Center is, as the name suggests, a center of campus life.
 It holds the campus store, meeting rooms, and many campus offices and services.

 This state-of-the-art facility provides students and faculty computing and technological resources such as computer workstations, a Global Learning Unit, ‘smart’ classrooms, and seminar rooms.
-It also has an open lounge for studying.

 Home to the Commons Cafe, X’Prez’O, and a variety of campus meeting spaces, the Commons truly is a common space for the W&J College Community.